-Fundraise for Moving Mountains by climbing Mount Kilimanjaro!
+Fundraise for Moving Mountains on Mount Kilimanjaro!

-Climb Kilimanjaro and help fundraise for Moving Mountains to carry out all its work in education, health and social welfare, supporting street children and employing teachers, counsellors and social workers.
+Climb Mount Kilimanjaro and help fundraise for Moving Mountains to carry out all its work in education, health and social welfare, supporting street children and employing teachers, counsellors and social workers.
 This climb will be guided by our staff in Tanzania and also you will be joined by the Moving Mountains Kenya trustees.
 You can sign up on the MM site to join this special charity challenge.

 This climb is via the 7 day Machame route, which is a camping route and we hope for a team of up to twenty five in total.

 Moving Mountains' work includes educational support programmes, construction and development of school facilities and vital community infrastructure, support for health programmes and medical centres, environmental projects, capacity building work and support for organisational development, vocational training and employment and economic development initiatives.
 So as well as taking part in a truly magical trek of a lifetime to the top of the highest mountain in Africa you'll also help us to continue to move mountains for disadvantaged children, families and communities across the world.

 Whats it like to climb Mount Kilimanjaro for charity?

 The terrain on Mt Kilimanjaro varies throughout; in a period of seven days, traversing the mountain over 24 miles, ascending from 2000m to 5895m and back down, you will pass through cultivated farmland, equatorial forest and alpine heath, across a lunar-like volcanic desert and up to a glaciated summit.
 Climbing Mount Kilimanjaro is not a technical climb and there are no precipitous drops along the way, no rock climbing or specialist equipment needed.